 - Personal and professional experience

-The first step is to take a course called Human Services and Portfolio Development.
+- The first step is to take a course called Human Services and Portfolio Development where you will learn how to identify and present your learning, document it, and submit it for assessment.
 The Portfolio process is covered in great detail in this class.

-- How can I earn credits through the Experiential Learning Process?
+How can I earn credits through the Prior Learning Process?

 - Military trainings